 - Bedroom should be without unpleasant odor, including the smell of smoke in designated non-smoking rooms.

-CPAP or BiLevel positive airway pressure (PAP) machine should not emit more than 35 db in noise.
+CPAP or BIPAP BiLevel positive airway pressure machine should not emit more than 35 db in noise.

 Humidification should be an option.